-Tax allowances reduce the level of income you pay tax on so you get some of your income tax free.
+Your personal allowance and the blind person's allowance reduce the level of your taxable income so you get some of your income tax free.

 Blind person's allowance